bramyarao/Level-Set-Based-Image-Segmentation/README.md

 The coding is done in MATLAB.
 <br/>
 <br/>
- The segmentation video for a black and white image is shown below which has only 2 colors - black and white.
+ The segmentation video for a grayscale image is shown below which has only 2 intensities - black and gray.
 Hence is called a "2 Phase" segmentation.
 This is the basic example which demonstrates the method.
 </div>

 <br/>